What Movers Will Not Pack and Move

 Items That are Too Large or Heavy

 Items that are too big or heavy for movers to securely transport may be refused.
-This is due to the fact that transporting large or heavy objects can seriously endanger the movers' health and well-being.
+This is due to the fact that transporting large or heavy pieces can seriously endanger the movers' health and well-being.
 Additionally, some items might need specialized tools or equipment, like cranes or heavy-duty dollies, to be moved securely.

 Before agreeing to move something, movers are trained to determine its weight and size.
 Movers may decline to move an object if they determine that it is too heavy or large to be transported securely.
 In some circumstances, they might insist that the client employ a specialized mover with the capacity to handle oversized items.